Megajoules to Kilowatts – Megajoules to Kilojoules – MJ to kWh – kW to MJ – KJ to MJ

 What is a MJ – Megajoule?

-♦ Megajoules are based on a joule, which is the standard unit of energy in the International System of Units.
+♦ Megajoules (megajoule) are based on a joule, which is the standard unit of energy in the International System of Units.

-♦ As “mega” is the prefix for one million, a MJ equals one million (1,000,000) joules.
+♦ As “mega” is the prefix for one million, a megajoule equals one million (1,000,000) joules.

 ♦ Kilowatt (kW) is the correct unit of measure for expressing heat output.